DecidimAustria/decidim-module-feeds/README.md

-# Decidim::Feeds
+# Decidim::Feeds component (under development)

-Feeds component for Decidim.
+This Feeds component adds social posts functionality to Decidim.

+**The module is currently in development and not yet ready.**

 ## Usage